Are you not progressing as fast as you’d like in your fitness journey? Here are the 9 common fitness mistakes that might be holding you back!

 Mistake #6: Not Progressing

-To keep making progress in your training, you need to keep challenging your body to do so.
+To, you need to keep challenging your body to do so.
 In terms of resistance training, for instance, you can do this by lifting more weight, doing more reps, doing more sets, or doing a combination of the three.

 Mistake #7: Not Giving Yourself Time to Recover